About this listing

 The Arizona Desert Sonoran Museum and many hiking trails are nearby.
 Art museums and galleries are 10-15 minutes away.
 Grocery stores, gas, public golf course and post-office are about one mile away The neighborhood is also very walkable.

-A second bedroom--the Admiral Moore Room-- has a antique double carved wood canopy bed covered in dark rose damask, a Napoleonic-era men's shaving stand, smoking stands of the same period are used bedside, a comfortable Victorian-era reading chair has a good lamp on a nearby table and Oriental rugs cover the cork floors.
+The Admiral Moore Room-- has a antique double carved wood canopy bed covered in dark rose damask, a Napoleonic-era men's shaving stand, smoking stands of the same period are used bedside, a comfortable Victorian-era reading chair has a good lamp on a nearby table and Oriental rugs cover the cork floors.
 A long rose curtain, made of a vintage lace tablecloth covers a glass paned door leading to the patio and pool area.
 The closet contains an antique wooden chest of drawers, hanging space and hangers, ice bucket, a shaving mirror, extra pillows and blankets.
 There are several portraits by various artists of family members, all of whom had this canopy bed as their marriage bed--(with the exception of the print of Joan of Arc in battle!)
 The artist, Helen Sewell, who illustrated the first Little House on the Prairie books, did two of the portraits on the wall.
 As a side note: She was orphaned and raised by this family of admirals and artists depicted on the walls.

 As for the sensible stuff: There's a microwave, small refrigerator, coffee maker, electric kettle, bottled water in glass jug, basic cutlery, vintage dishes, cups, glasses, corkscrew, coffee grinder and basic condiments.
 You'll be provided with coffee beans for grinding and a small jug of organic milk (in refrigerator) to tide you over for the first couple of days.